Minecraft Java Edition Server Cores.

 - Some plugins are paid

-+ A large number of mods.
++ Large number of mods.

-- Less stable than vanilla core*
+- Less stable compared to vanilla core*

 Fabric